What happens if you freeze your credit card?

-Locking your credit card is as simple as logging into your account, selecting the card or account options and requesting a temporary freeze.
+Locking your credit card is as simple as logging into your account in your phone banking app or online banking, selecting the card or account options, and requesting a temporary freeze.
 Alternatively, you could call your provider and request a temporary freeze.

 ANZ